UCF Communities Leadership Toolbox

 • Phone or tablet to take attendance, paper sign-in sheets (as backup), pens, name tags, materials/supplies (if applicable).

-• The KGB Lead will check in with event coordinator and ensure everything is ready to go.
+• The AKGB Lead will check in with event coordinator and ensure everything is ready to go.

 • Council members will check-in every individual that attends the event.